 Determination of Absolute Permeability:

-As described earlier, permeability is measured in a lab by flowing the fluid of known viscosity through the core sample calculating the pressure drop from both ends, and estimating flow rate.
-After putting all the values in the Darcy equation, we get the permeability.
-However; the type of fluid affects this calculation a lot.
+As described earlier, permeability is measured in a lab by flowing the fluid of known viscosity through the core sample, calculating the pressure drop from both ends and estimating the flow rate.
+We get the permeability after putting all the values in the Darcy equation.
+However, the type of fluid affects this calculation a lot.
 Gaseous fluid and liquid must be differentiated because measurements regarding liquid flow are easy as the requirement for incompressibility of the fluid and laminar flow are met at the surface conditions.
-But in the case of gaseous flow there are two types of complications involved in the process:
+But in the case of gaseous flow, there are two types of complications involved in the process:

-- Compressibility factor of gas is the first complication.
-Gas molecules will be flowing through the core more slowly at the entrance point than it will be travelling at the exit point when measured in volume per time.
-This factor is not incorporated in Darcy equation so that equation must be modified according to that.
+• The compressibility factor of gas is the first complication.
+Gas molecules will flow through the core more slowly at the entrance point than they will travel at the exit point when measured in volume per time.
+This factor is not incorporated in Darcy’s equation, so that equation must be modified according to that.

-- Secondly; at the lower pressure of gas fewer molecules of gas will be present in the smaller pore spaces of rock; thus, causing an overestimation of the permeability values.
-This effect is called as “Klinkenberg Effect” or “Slippage”.
-This problem is resolved when the pressure is increased and more molecules per unit volume are confined into the pore spaces of the rock.
-This issue also does not arise in case of liquids because liquids are denser than the gases.
+• Secondly, at the lower pressure of the gas, fewer gas molecules will be present in the smaller pore spaces of the rock, thus causing an overestimation of the permeability values.
+This effect is called the “Klinkenberg Effect” or “Slippage”.
+This problem is resolved when the pressure increases and more molecules per unit volume are confined into the pore spaces of the rock.
+This issue also does not arise in the case of liquids because liquids are denser than gases.

 Advanced Formula & Calculations For Absolute Permeability